acuminous/eslint-plugin-tech-radar/README.md

   ]
 ```

 The linter will fail if package.json includes a dependency that is on hold or under assessment.
 Use the `ignore` array to suppress errors about a dependency without removing it from `hold` or `access`.
+Works with production, development, peer and optional dependencies.

 ### tech-radar/latest

 Requires the latest version of a module is installed.
+Works with production, development and peer dependencies and optional dependencies (if installed).

 ```js
   "tech-radar/latest": [